grannycart/bibliography/Health.md

 }
 % This modern review finds the research on whether salt is good or bad for you "truly heterogenous": https://doi.org/10.3390%2Fmedicina58091175
 % (See also notes on Bryson's Body in Science bib category)
+% 2025 update on the science doubles down on reducing salt (though not wholly convincingly, pointing out that the science isn't perfect and increasing potasium might achieve the same results that lowering salt does): \url{https://www.nytimes.com/2024/03/19/well/eat/sodium-salt-diet.html}
+    % (inlcudes links to prior articles by Carroll and the Editorial Board from 2014 arguing that the guidelines for salt were too strict.

 @article {CEA:CEA3221,